Law enforcement regrouping to track down suspect in Clinton, MO officer’s murder

 5 a.m.
 Tuesday

-Efforts to track down 39-year-old Ian McCarthy, who’s charged with first degree murder in the shooting death of Clinton, Missouri police officer Gary Marshall, were unsuccessful Monday night.
+Efforts to track down 39-year-old Ian McCarthy, who’s charged with first degree murder in the shooting death of Clinton, Missouri police officer Gary Michael, were unsuccessful Monday night.

 At about 9:30 p.m.
 Monday night, law enforcement teams appeared to gather and conference at the city’s new 9-1-1 center.
 Several locations were staked out earlier in the day where it was thought McCarthy might be hold up, including a closed up school and a number of houses.